(Originally published 12/4/20)

 together in heavily trafficked disharmony—the Bronx, Queens, and

-not leave well enough alone once again and renamed it the Robert F. Kennedy
+Manhattan—hence, the bridge’s moniker.
+Well, no, not anymore.
+Politicians couldn't leave well enough alone once again and renamed it the Robert F. Kennedy

 Bridge.
 Of course, everybody I know, as they should, still call the bridge “Triborough.”